Bash Brings Local Seafood and Music to Weeks Bay

 And while seafood is the main attraction, the local music is always a big draw.

-In addition to the seafood and music, several area restaurants will be serving delectable desserts, while local brewer Fairhope Brewing will introduce a new signature specially for “The Bash.”
+In addition to the seafood and music, several area restaurants will be serving delectable desserts, while local brewer Fairhope Brewing will have a signature beer just for “The Bash.”

-Closer to the event, tickets will be available through this website and at several local outlets.
-Tickets are $45 in advance and $50 at the gate.
+Tickets are available online by clicking here.
+Beginning March 2, tickets will be available at The Fairhope Store, The Orange Beach Store, Weeks Bay Reserve and Weeks Bay Foundation.
+Tickets are $50 in advance and $55 at the gate.
 Children 10 and under are free.
-Free parking is available at the Weeks Bay Foundation site, with BRATS shuttles providing transportation to the event.
+Free parking is available at the Weeks Bay Foundation site, with shuttles providing transportation to the event.